Twitter-Developer-Community-KE/chirp-dev-build-day-rust/README.md

-# Building on the twitter API with Rust
+# Building on the Twitter API with Rust for the Chirp Dev Build Day with Rust

 The examples int this repository use the [`twitter_v2`](https://github.com/jpopesculian/twitter-v2-rs) crate to interface with the twitter API, feel free to visit the repo and give it a star.